flatcar/flatcar-website/content/docs/latest/installing/bare-metal/raspberry-pi.md

 In no time, your Raspberry Pi would boot and present you with a Flatcar Container Linux prompt.

+### Caviats

+#### ACPI mode prevents GPIO access

+If the Pi is booted with ACPI mode set, this will cause it to be unable to access its GPIO pins, and as such, many HATs will not function.
+This is because the firmware does not boot when DeviceTree mode is selected.

+This can be confirmed by hitting "Escape" once the Raspberry Pi logo appears on screen, then going to `Device Manager` --> `Raspberry Pi Configuration` --> `Advanced Configuration` --> `System Table Selection`, and confirming the mode is set to `ACPI`.
+Note that as of the time of this writing (mid-April, 2024), selecting DeviceTree causes the Pi to be unable to boot.

 ### Further Reading
 - [rpi4-uefi.dev](https://rpi4-uefi.dev/) - RPi4 UEFI Firmware Official Website
 - [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-eeprom) documentation

+[butane-transpiler]: ../../provisioning/config-transpiler/_index.md